geekhub-lab/geekhub-lab.github.io/README.md

 2. When done, `rebase` or `merge` to `deploy`
 3. Push to remote `deploy` branch
 4. Auto build and deploy will be processed

+> `deploy` branch is protected.
+Only @mingrammer can push to this branch now.
+If you need to push to `deploy` branch, please contact me.